There is more to explore beyond the Horizon

 Triennale der Moderne: The Transfer Agreement

 With more than 4,000 houses the “White City” of Tel Aviv is the largest coherent ensemble of modernism and has been a UNESCO world heritage site since 2003.
 Some of the buildings were erected with building material from Germany.
 For instance a tile came off the wall during renovation work in the stairway of the former Max Liebling house, which is currently being converted into the White City Center.
 The tile was produced by Villeroy and Boch – made in Germany.
 The use of construction materials from Germany was based on the mostly unknown Haavara agreement – a contract between Zionists in Palestine and National Socialists in Germany.
 The exhibition “The Transfer Agreement“ addresses this agreement from an artistic, architectural and political perspective.
-It will be on show as part of the “Triennale der Moderne” from 19th September in the newly opened White City Center in Tel Aviv.
+It will be on show as part of the “Triennale der Moderne” from 19th September in the newly opened Liebling Haus - The White City Center in Tel Aviv.

 Making Futures Bauhaus+